ellipsis/ellipsis/README.md

 Usage: ellipsis <command>

 Commands
-  new         create a new ellipsis module install     install a new ellipsis module list        list available modules push        push updates to local modules back to upstream repositories pull        pull updates from upstream repositories status      report status of local modules help        print this message and exit version     print ellipsis version
+  install     install new ellipsis module list        list available modules for install new         create a new ellipsis module pull        pull updates from upstream repositories push        push updates to local modules back to upstream repositories status      show status of local modules uninstall   uninstall ellipsis module help        show ellipsis help version     show ellipsis version
 ```

 ### Configuration
-You can fork this repository and customize or use modules to extend your
-ellipsis installation.
-You can list additional modules, i.e.:
-`github:user/repo github:user/repo2`, etc.
+Ellipsis is just a framework, it comes with no predefined dot files.
+You can
+install modules during installation of ellipsis or at anytime afterwards using
+`ellipsis install`.

 ### Modules
-A module is any github repo with files you want to symlink into `$HOME`.
-You can
+A module is any repo with files you want to symlink into `$HOME`.
+By default a
-add an `ellipsis.sh` file which will be sourced and used to customize how
-ellipsis installs/uses your module.
+given repo's non-hidden files (read: not beginning with a `.`) will naively be
+linked into `$HOME`.
+Of course this isn't sufficient for a lot of cases, so you
+can customize how ellipsis treats your module by defining hooks in an
+`ellipsis.sh` file at the root of your repository.

+### Hooks
 Behavior of a module can be customized using several hooks.

-### Hooks
+Following variables are available from your hook:

+#### $mod_name
+Name of your module.

+#### $mod_path
+Path to your module.

+The follow hooks may be defined:

 #### mod.install
 Customize how module is installed.
-By default all files are symlinked into `$HOME`.
+By default all files are symlinked into
+`$HOME`.

+#### mod.uninstall
+Customize how module is uninstalled.
+By default all files are unsymlinked from
+`$HOME`.

 #### mod.push
 Customize how how changes are pushed `ellipsis push` is used.